Position

 What are the best companies a Biologist can work for?

 Biologists can find rewarding careers with top-paying companies.
-The National Institutes of Health and Eli Lilly offer some of the highest salaries.
-These companies value skilled biologists and provide excellent compensation.
+The National Institutes of Health offers the highest average salary at $123,901.
+Eli Lilly follows closely with an average salary of $112,306.
+These companies provide excellent opportunities for those in the field.

-Graph displaying best paying company salaries for Biologist jobs, highlighting National Institutes of Health with the highest at $123,901 and State of Nevada with the lowest at $73,167.
+Graph displaying best paying company salaries for Biologist jobs, highlighting National Institutes of Health with the highest at $123,901 and HELIX Environmental Planning, Inc with the lowest at $70,225.

 1. National Institutes of Health